 Each year, TASH honors those whose contributions have advanced equity, opportunity and inclusion for people with disabilities, and whose actions set a high standard for human rights every day.
-Recipients will be acknowledged during the TASH Conference in Washington, December 3-5.
-TASH invites you to review the following award types and submit your nomination for consideration.
+TASH award recipients are acknowledged during the annual TASH Conference.

 Larry J. Brumond Supportive Relationship

 This award was first presented in 2007 to its namesake, Larry J. Brumond, and Thomas Ryan.
 Larry and Thomas knew each other for 21 years, 17 of which Larry was the primary support person in Thomas’s life.
 This award program was started by Total Living Concept (TLC), a Washington agency supporting people with disabilities to live in homes of their choosing with whom they want, where they want and for as long as they want.
 This award annually honors two individuals who have maintained a mutually supportive relationship for at least five years in which the dreams and aspirations of the support recipient are supported in that person’s chosen home and community.
 The net result when such a relationship is formed is the fulfillment of two lives: in learning and teaching each other; in discovering better who they each are; and in understanding more deeply how critical relationships are to a satisfying and valued life.

 June Downing Breakthroughs in Inclusive Education